charanChiv/Data-Analysis-Projects/README.md

-# Applied-AI-Portfolio
+# Data Analysis & EDA Portfolio

-A portfolio of 21 hands-on projects in Machine Learning, Deep Learning, and Generative AI.
+A collection of my hands-on projects focused on Exploratory Data Analysis (EDA).
+This portfolio showcases my ability to clean, analyze, and visualize data to uncover insights.

 ---

-## Project 01: Exploratory Data Analysis (EDA)
+## 1. Titanic Dataset: Exploratory Data Analysis

-This project is an exploratory data analysis of a dataset.
+This project is a classic exploratory data analysis of the Titanic dataset, looking at factors that influenced survival.

 ### View the Interactive Report